-Independent Non-executive Director

-Jodie Sangster has over 17 years' experience in data driven-marketing and advertising.
+Position Independent Non-Executive Director Experience & expertise Jodie Sangster has over 17 years' experience in data driven-marketing and advertising.
 Jodie is the CEO of the Association for Data-Driven Marketing & Advertising (ADMA).
 Jodie also serves as the chair of Global DMA, an organisation that represents, supports and brings together over 30 marketing associations from around the globe.
 Prior to joining ADMA, Jodie held senior executive roles in sales and marketing in New York and the United Kingdom.

-Bachelor of Laws from Kingston University and a Masters of Laws from University College London.

-Remuneration and nomination committee
+Qualifications Bachelor of Laws from Kingston University and a Masters of Laws from University College London.
+Special responsibilities Remuneration and nomination committee Interest in shares and options 16,666 Shares

-16,666 Shares